DNA used in exoneration? No

 Sabrina now lives in Memphis, is blessed with three thriving children, and previously served on the board of Witness to Innocence.
 She speaks as often as she can to the public and media about her heartbreaking and moving story, and also works with state governments to hopefully change legislation regarding the death penalty.

-Her memoir the story of the first woman exonerated from death row in the U.S.
+A memoir by Sabrina Butler-Smith, the story of the first woman exonerated from death row in the US

 In The Media:

 10.21.16 Meeting the survivors of death row

 4.24.19 Kids Meet a Death Row Exoneree

 8.20.19 Life after death row: Witness to Innocence group brings former prisoners to Eagle County

 8.20.19 Free at last: Death row exonerees share their stories with Vail Valley audience

 8.21.19 Exonerated from death row, panelists address legal professionals in Eagle County

 8.21.19 21,000 lost years: Former death row inmates speak in Breck... on Krystal 93 news

 8.21.19 Death row exonerees speak out at Breckenridge panel